The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 “In fact, all the Scriptures and the mysteries thereof are condensed into this brief account,” Baha’u’llah proclaimed.
 “So much so, that were a person to ponder it a while in his heart, he would discover from all that hath been said the mysteries of the Words of God, and would apprehend the meaning of whatever hath been manifested by that ideal King.”
-As you'll see further on in this article, The Book of Certitude has been called, by Baha’u’llah himself, the “cynosure of all books” — and, in another passage, as the “Lord of Books.”
+As you’ll see further on in this article, The Book of Certitude has been called, by Baha’u’llah himself, the “cynosure of all books.”

 The Baha’i writings offer humanity many extraordinary and remarkable statements.
 Just contemplating those statements can lead to astonishment, wonder, and the realization of great beauty.